-• Promotion of Women to Management-Level Positions
+1 Promotion of Women to Management-Level Positions

-Sojitz has established a dedicated diversity management organization that works together with the Human Resources Department to advance various diversity promotion initiatives.
+At Sojitz, Human Capital Department responsible for diversity management to advance various diversity promotion initiatives.
 Moreover, the empowerment of female employees has been defined as a top priority for human resource strategies given its importance in linking diversity to competitiveness in the form of innovation, and in order to create an equitable workplace in which talent allocation is based on an individual's capabilities for a role as opposed to gender-based preconceptions.

 We aim to raise the ratio of female employees to approximately 50% during the 2030s, and Sojitz has also set the target of raising the ratio of female section managers to 50% during the same period.
 Sojitz is bolstering its human resource pipelines among all age groups while helping employees gain experience.
 We are also taking steps to eliminate gender gaps in work experience and help women continue working even while undergoing life events.
 These efforts are aimed at increasing the representation of women in management decision-making.
-Based on these initiatives, Sojitz has been named a Nadeshiko Brand company for the seventh consecutive year in 2023 (first named in March 2017), a designation that recognizes listed enterprises for their exceptional work to promote the success of women in the workplace.

-Joined Sojitz on April 1, 2024
+\1 Joined Sojitz on April 1, 2025